 Stick to a Routine

-On the day, try to think of the marathon as just another long run – you've been doing them for months and today is just the same.
+On the day of your race, try to think of the event as just another long run – you've been doing them for months and today is just the same.
 With that in mind, keep things exactly as they are on any other training day.
 This will play down the event in your head, keeping nerves at bay and your body relaxed.
 Lose yourself in a playlist, put on the same trainers and tell your over-excited family to relax.

 Okay, it won't quite feel like every other day but you can use this to your advantage.
 The atmosphere on the day is electric, filled with a nervous energy and buzz.
 This will change your nerves from dread and worry, to excited and humble to be there with so many incredible people.